dan-schel/vic-transport-api-relay/README.md

 # every 5 minutes).
 PTV_DISRUPTIONS_REFRESH_MINUTES = 5

+# How often, in seconds, to send a platform request to the PTV API (default:
+# every 30 seconds).
+Only one stop's data can be fetched at a time, so this
+# duration multiplied by the number of stops which need platform data is the
+# time it takes until every required stop has platform data (and the next round
+# of fetching begins).
+PTV_PLATFORMS_FETCH_SECONDS = 30

-# How often, in minutes, to re-fetch platform data from the PTV API and V/Line
+# How often, in minutes, to re-fetch platform data from the V/Line website
-# website (default: every 30 minutes).
+# (default: every 10 minutes).
-PTV_PLATFORMS_REFRESH_MINUTES = 30
+SCS_PLATFORMS_REFRESH_MINUTES = 10

 # The developer ID used to authenticate to the PTV API (required).
 PTV_DEV_ID = "..."